infernojs/inferno/packages/inferno-compat/README.md

 It provides the same exports as `react` and `react-dom`, meaning you can use your build tool of choice to drop it in where React is being depended on.

+Do note however, as with almost all compatability layer libraries, there is an associated cost of extra overhead.
+As such, you should never expect native Inferno performance when using `inferno-compat`.

 ## How to install?

 ```bash